stevearc/overseer.nvim/doc/reference.md

 require("overseer").setup({
   -- Patch nvim-dap to support preLaunchTask and postDebugTask dap = true,
-  -- Overseer can hook vim.system and vim.fn.jobstart and display those as tasks hook_builtins = {
+  -- Overseer can wrap any call to vim.system and vim.fn.jobstart as a task. wrap_builtins = {
-    enabled = true,
+    enabled = false,
     condition = function(cmd, caller, opts)
       return true
     end,